DWM-RO: Decentralized World Models with Reasoning Offloading for SWIPT-enabled Satellite-Terrestrial HetNets: Introduction

-In this paper, we present the \underline{D}ecentralized \underline{W}orld \underline{M}odel with \underline{R}easoning \underline{O}ffloading (DWM-RO) framework. \textit{To the best of our knowledge, this is the first work to apply decentralized world models to optimize satellite–terrestrial HetNets.} Unlike conventional model-free MARL that requires extensive interaction with the environment, world models enable agents to learn compact and predictive latent representations of environment dynamics~\cite{hafner2019dream,hafnerdiverse,hafner2025nature}, allowing them to perform imagination-based planning through internally simulated trajectories.
-To further enhance inter-agent coordination, we propose a reasoning offloading mechanism in which agents selectively offload their latent representations to an edge server.
+In this paper, we present the \underline{D}ecentralized \underline{W}orld \underline{M}odel with \underline{R}easoning \underline{O}ffloading (DWM-RO) framework. \textit{To the best of our knowledge, this is the first work to apply decentralized world models to optimize satellite-terrestrial HetNets.} Unlike conventional model-free MARL that requires extensive interaction with the environment, world models enable agents to learn compact and predictive latent representations of environment dynamics~\cite{hafner2019dream,hafnerdiverse,hafner2025nature}, allowing them to perform imagination-based planning through internally simulated trajectories. { To further enhance inter-agent coordination, we propose a reasoning offloading mechanism in which agents selectively offload their latent representations to an edge server for edge-assisted latent refinement.
+In this context, ``reasoning'' refers to the decision-relevant latent belief learned by the RSSM, rather than an explicit symbolic or language-based reasoning process.
 The edge server performs latent-space decorrelation to resolve potential resource conflicts and refines agent strategies accordingly.
 In this way, DWM-RO establishes an efficient and robust paradigm for distributed optimization in highly dynamic and interference-limited wireless environments.
-The major contributions of this paper can be summarized as follows. \begin{itemize} \item \textbf{SWIPT in Satellite-Terrestrial HetNets}: We develop the system model for SWIPT-enabled satellite-terrestrial HetNets that incorporates realistic physical-layer characteristics, including non-linear EH, time-varying channels, and multi-tier interference.
+The major contributions of this paper can be summarized as follows.} \begin{itemize} \item \textbf{SWIPT in Satellite-Terrestrial HetNets}: We develop the system model for SWIPT-enabled satellite-terrestrial HetNets that incorporates realistic physical-layer characteristics, including non-linear EH, time-varying channels, and multi-tier interference.
 We formulate the joint optimization problem of transmit beamforming and power splitting ratios. \item \textbf{Decentralized World Model}: We present DWM-RO that synergistically integrates decentralized world models with adaptive offloading.
 First, each MARL agent independently learns a predictive model that compresses high-dimensional observations into compact latent representations, capturing both deterministic temporal dependencies and stochastic uncertainties in the wireless environment.
 The world model architecture enables agents to perform imagination-based policy optimization through simulated rollouts entirely within the latent space.
 Such a model-based MARL fundamentally addresses \textbf{Challenge I} by dramatically improving sample efficiency. \item \textbf{Uncertainty-Aware Offloading}: Moreover, we propose an adaptive coordination mechanism comprising a learnable offloading gate coupled with a lightweight latent decorrelation strategy.
 The gate monitors local uncertainty indicators (e.g., interference levels and world model reconstruction errors) to make real-time decisions on whether to trigger edge assistance.
 When offloading is activated, the edge server performs efficient latent refinement by removing the shared strategic component from agents' latent states and thus producing decorrelated representations that guide agents toward orthogonal action selections.
 This mechanism directly addresses \textbf{Challenge II} by resolving resource conflicts. \end{itemize}